Deciding On Which City Is Best For You To Live In Canada?

 Canadian Cities With Cultural Diversity

-Certain parts of Quebec also offer country life (including rodeos and music!)
+Certain parts of Quebec also offer western life (including rodeos and music!)
 Trois-Rivières, Quebec City, and Montreal are not too from Saint-Tite which is where one of the largest rodeo events in North America is held!
 Yes, it’s in French!

 Brampton, which is part of the Greater Toronto Area, has a significant South Asian population, and you will be able to find all sorts of South Asian cuisines.
 However, note that the crime rate in Brampton is higher than in other Canadian cities.
 It might just be ideal for you to move to Toronto.